marianogappa/iknowkungfoo/content/leetcode/lowest-common-ancestor-of-a-binary-tree.md

 ---
-title: "Lowest Common Ancestor Of A Binary Tree"
+title: Lowest Common Ancestor Of A Binary Tree
 date: 2022-11-20T09:03:20-08:00
 ---

+Very straightforward: calculate path to both and find last node of common prefix.
+Just remember to backtrack the partial path; every append must be constant time.

+## Algorithm

 ```python
 from typing import Optional